Continuous learning research and science: what the evidence says

 Knowing that learning works is different from making it stick.
 So where do most people stall?
 In the gap between “I should learn more” and doing it consistently.

-Lally and colleagues’ habit formation research found that new behaviors take a median of 66 days to become automatic – not the 21 days that pop psychology insists on [6].
-For a learning habit specifically, environmental cues and consistent timing were stronger predictors of habit formation than motivation or willpower.
-Translation: picking a fixed time and place for your learning practice matters more than feeling inspired to do it.
+Lally and colleagues’ habit formation research found that new behaviors take an average of 66 days to become automatic, not the 21 days that pop psychology insists on [6].
+In that habit-formation research, environmental cues and consistent timing were stronger predictors of success than motivation or willpower.
+The study tracked everyday behaviors such as eating, drinking, and exercise rather than studying specifically, but the principle transfers cleanly to a learning routine.
+Translation: picking a fixed time and place for your practice matters more than feeling inspired to do it.

-Lally and colleagues found that habit formation reaches automaticity at a median of 66 days, with environmental cues and routine consistency predicting success more reliably than motivation [6].
+Lally and colleagues found that habit formation reaches automaticity at an average of 66 days, with environmental cues and routine consistency predicting success more reliably than motivation [6].

 Adult learning theory applications in practice

-Adult learning researcher Malcolm Knowles established the principles of andragogy – the study of how adults learn differently from children [14].
-Adults learn best when the material connects to problems they’re currently facing, when they control the pace and direction, and when they can immediately apply what they’ve learned.
-Dunlosky and colleagues’ meta-analysis of learning techniques confirms that application to real-world problems significantly improves retention compared to abstract study [15].
-This is why corporate training disconnected from actual work often fails to transfer – and why the best adult learning theory applications center on real problems, not abstract curricula.
+Adult learning researcher Malcolm Knowles established the principles of andragogy, the study of how adults learn differently from children [13].
+Adults learn best when the material connects to problems they are currently facing, when they control the pace and direction, and when they can immediately apply what they have learned.
+This connects directly to the cognitive science.
+Knowles’s problem-centered principle works because applying knowledge to a live problem is itself a form of retrieval practice, forcing the brain to pull information from memory and use it rather than simply re-reading it.
+Dunlosky and colleagues’ review of learning techniques reinforces the underlying mechanism, identifying practice testing and distributed practice as the two highest-utility strategies among the ten they evaluated [14].
+This is why corporate training disconnected from actual work often fails to transfer, and why the best adult learning theory applications center on real problems, not abstract curricula.

-The difference isn’t intelligence.
-It’s Tier 5 versus Tier 1 on the Learning Retention Ladder.
+The difference is not intelligence.
+It is Tier 5 versus Tier 1 on the Learning Retention Ladder.
 (If you want to build this kind of practice into your routine, the kaizen approach to personal productivity applies the same incremental logic to daily learning.)

 A useful three-sentence recall template (that takes about 90 seconds after any learning session):